Call (303) 775-3221 Free Estimate

 Sources

 1. City of Greenwood Village.
-Building permits and inspection services.
+Building Permitting and Inspection Division.
+2023 NEC adoption.

 This page provides general educational information.
 Every home is different.
 Nothing on this page should be taken as a diagnosis or recommendation for your specific property.
 Dunlap Electric Company, LLC · Greenwood Village, Colorado · Electrical Contractor License #8223.
 Jesse Dunlap, Colorado Licensed Master Electrician, in the trade since 1998.